-Action # Title Description Total Funds Contributing support, summer school, busing).
-Provide Guided Language Acquisition and Development (GLAD) professional development for elementary teachers.
+Action # Title Description Total Funds Contributing Acquisition and Development (GLAD) professional development for elementary teachers.
 1.10 Employ District Wide Coordinators: STEM, ELA/English Learner, SEL + College and Career Readiness, Technology and Assessment This action provides site support to implement LCAP goals and actions.
 Data analysis revealed that unduplicated students performed at a much lower level on many metrics.
-It was determined to dedicate coordinator support to underserved student groups and principally directed towards unduplicated students. \$728,727.00 Yes 1.11 Implementation and expansion of data collection systems such as Fast Bridge.
-Use various forms of data to identify students who need additional academic intervention. \$250,000.00 No 1.12 Develop an SRVUSD Grading reform committee Develop authentic assessments where students are able to transfer and apply the knowledge they have learned.
+It was determined to dedicate coordinator support to underserved student groups and principally directed towards unduplicated students. \$728,727.00 Yes 1.11 \$250,000.00 No 1.12 Develop an SRVUSD Grading reform committee Develop authentic assessments where students are able to transfer and apply the knowledge they have learned.
 Shift the focus of assessment to providing feedback on student learning. \$5,000.00 No 1.13 Literacy Leadership Team Continued work with the Literacy Task Force to explore best practices with Elementary Reading Instructions.
 Development of a Five Year Literacy Plan for 2021-2022 which included CORE Online Elementary Reading Academy PD for principals, piloting and selection of Structured-Literacy aligned curricula and the evaluation of Tier 2 and Tier 3 needs for Grades 3-5 and secondary. \$0.00 No 1.14 Provide beginning teacher support (SRVTIP) for new teachers including mentor stipends and mentor and mentee substitutes.
 This action promotes improved student performance through ongoing training, information, and assistance for all new teachers and thee professional success and retention of promising new teachers. \$716,329.00 No

-Action # Title Description Total Funds Contributing 1.15 Classified professional development rofessional extra pay, including specific training on structured literacy.
-No 1.16 Peer Assistance and Review (PAR) Program for struggling teachers including stipends/extra pay for exemplary teachers \$0.00 No 1.17 Expand opportunities for parents to engage in hands-on instructional activities Parent workshops and seminars \$107,477.00 No 1.18 Develop opportunities for integrating technology into the curriculum.
-Examples of current technology integrations: Lexia, Fastbridge, IXL \$376,800.00 No 1.19 Summer School program Implement K-12 SRVUSD Summer School \$2,500,000.00 No 1.20 Textbook and digital adoptions Board approved adoption cycle with stakeholder engagement. \$4,402,645.00 No 1.21 Employ a CTE teacher on special assignment and/or CTE coordinator.
-Provide support to sites to expand CTE pathways and to pursue state and federal CTE grant opportunities. \$81,890.00 No 1.22 Expansion of Universal Pre- Kindergarten Expanding access to Pre-Kindergarten programs within San Ramon Valley Unified School District. \$433,280.00 No
+Action # Title Description Total Funds Contributing 1.15 Classified professional development Provide classified professional development materials, supplies and extra pay, including specific training on structured literacy. \$8,002.00 No 1.16 Peer Assistance and Review (PAR) Program for struggling teachers including stipends/extra pay for exemplary teachers \$0.00 No 1.17 .17 Expand opportunities for parents to engage in hands-on instructional activities \$107,477.00 No 1.18 \$376,800.00 No 1.19 Summer School program Implement K-12 SRVUSD Summer School \$2,500,000.00 No 1.20 Textbook and digital adoptionsBoard approved adoption cycle with input from educational partners \$4,402,645.00 No 1.21 Employ a CTE teacher on special assignment and/or CTE coordinator. \$81,890.00 No 1.22 Expansion of Universal Pre- Kindergarten Expanding access to Pre-Kindergarten programs within San Ramon Valley Unified School District.
+Transitional kindergarten (TK) is the first year of a two-year kindergarten program that uses a developmentally and age-appropriate modified kindergarten curriculum.
+TK does not replicate preschool or kindergarten.
+It addresses the child's language, literacy, and pre-math skills with an emphasis on social and emotional development.
+The program blends preschool and readiness standards for kindergarten with a focus on hands-on and experiential learning.
+Research shows that taking the time for readiness for school can \$433,280.00 No